OrdepA17/Particle_System/README.md

 ## Student Notes
 If you have any notes to add for your TA about the project specs or creative additions, you may do so in this section of the README

+New Particle shape:
+You can change the shape of the particles by pressing the 5 or 6 key.
+5) changes the particles to squares and 6) changes the particles back to circles.
+This was achieved by creating a new set of enums inside the Particle.h file to be able to change the particles without altering the modes themselves and this results in being able to change between the two shapes and adjust them no matter the mode.